mbod/comm4190_S24/syllabus.md

 ## 1. HEALTH AND WELLNESS

--   Covid-19 and other respitory viruses are continuing to evolve and infection and hospitalization rates continue to show depressing cycles of surge and fall, at both a local and national level&#x2013;long beyond what was hoped almost four years ago.
+-   Covid-19 and other respiratory viruses are continuing to evolve and infection and hospitalization rates continue to show depressing cycles of surge and fall, at both a local and national level&#x2013;long beyond what was hoped almost four years ago.